lukettoOoO/General-Purpose-16bit-Processor/README.md

 # 8-Bit CPU Design & Simulation

-This repository contains the Verilog implementation of an 8-bit CPU, developed as a group project for the Introduction to Computer Systems (ITSC) course.
+This repository contains the Verilog implementation of an 8-bit CPU, developed as a group project for the Engineering and Testing of Computer Systems course.
 The project encompasses the complete design of the processor architecture, a custom instruction set, an assembler, and a demonstration application (Pocket Calculator).

 ## Project Overview